 The Recruitment & Employment Confederation has welcomed the recent positive momentum of the UK jobs market, while calling for the government to take the necessary steps to maintain this progress.

-The recent growth in UK self-employment rates has continued in June, according to the latest official government data.
+The recent rise in the number of people working for themselves in the UK has continued during July, according to the latest government data.